LIST | Where to find popular sledding locations in the Louisville area

-Officials say as long at the hills have adequate snow coverage, they will be open.
+Officials say as long as the hills have adequate snow coverage, they will be open.

 However, park-goers are asked not to attempt sledding when hills are closed because sledding on slopes that lack coverage will cause turf damage.